mit-rss/path_planning/README.md

 Sampling-based planning methods are able to solve problems more efficiently in many cases.
 These planners create possible paths by randomly adding points until a solution is found or time expires.
-As the probability to find a path approaches 1 when time goes to infinity, sampling-based path planners are probabilistically complete.
+As the probability to find a path approaches 1 when time goes to infinity, sampling-based path planners are probabilistic complete.
 If the planner builds a tree of possible paths by randomly sampling and simulating controls, then the planner can even incorporate kinodynamic constraints of the kind your RC car can have.
 Sampling-based planners are fast, but can sometimes result in unusual-looking and possibly inefficient paths.